 Sabrina Liak: Ms. Liak has been qualified as a Chartered Financial Analyst since 2004.
 She worked as a financial analyst and portfolio manager at Goldman Sachs from 2001-2015.
-In addition, she has served on the audit committees of two private companies.
+In addition, she has served on the audit committees of two private companies and is currently the Chief Financial Officer of Kits Eyecare Ltd. (TSX:KITS).
 Ms. Liak holds an HBA from the Richard Ivey School of Business at the University of Western Ontario.